We are relentlessly expanding our tools set

 Planning does look forward (as is needed by a responsible enterprise) but leaves room for Agility and adaptations.
 One of the biggest pitfalls, that we warn against and make sure our clients don’t fall into, is committing to a “queue” of stories.
 The commitment is to the Objectives not to stories (or tasks!).

-Customer collaboration is at heart of SAFe
+Customer collaboration is at the heart of SAFe

 SAFe defines several levels of Customer engagement based on their impact on the solution.
 SAFe is inherently based on core Agile and Lean principles and the whole idea is to organize execution around value for customers.
-SAFe 4.5 goes further to include Lean Startup principles and is all about getting feedback from customers as early as possible and adapting according to market and Customers’ needs.
+SAFe 4.5 goes further to include Lean Startup principles and is all about getting feedback from customers as early as possible and adapting according to the market and Customers’ needs.

 So, is SAFe the only good framework for scaling?

-SAFe encapsulates some very good practices that base on lessons and experience from hundreds of companies in the industry…. but if you are really asking this question, you haven’t paid attention to what I wrote so far 😉
+SAFe encapsulates some very good practices that based on lessons and experience from hundreds of companies in the industry…. but if you are really asking this question, you haven’t paid attention to what I wrote so far 😉

-As Agile consultants our biggest challenge is helping our customers achieve real Agility, not perform ceremonies or follow a specific method.
-Learn fast, continuously improve product requirements (by understanding these are actually hypotheses we need to validate or pivot away from as quickly as possible) to deliver the right things, build quality in — these are the things we are after.
+As Agile consultants, our biggest challenge is helping our customers achieve real Agility, not perform ceremonies or follow a specific method.
+Learn fast, continuously improve product requirements (by understanding these are actually hypotheses we need to validate or pivot away from as quickly as possible) to deliver the right things, and build quality in — these are the things we are after.
 We understand this requires significant cultural changes and mindset shifts.
 It’s hard, and adapting to the specific context while exploring all the possible options is crucial.
-This is exactly why we insist on challenging ourselves to explore more and more options and to enrich our tools set, either by internal work (our team meets weekly to work on this), or by learning from thought leaders around the world.
+This is exactly why we insist on challenging ourselves to explore more and more options and to enrich our toolset, either by internal work (our team meets weekly to work on this), or by learning from thought leaders around the world.
 We do this to make sure we have as many tools in our box.
 This is why you will not hear anyone at AgileSparks talk negatively about any idea or path that may lead to true agility.